Making time to reflect is easier than most realize.

 I’ve summarized some of the key learnings from my meeting and will likely revisit the topic once I’ve had a chance to read the book.

-Why most people don’t take time to meditate.
+Why most people don’t make time to reflect.

 1/ Too busy